 Kale is one of the smellier vegetables but is a great skin-firming agent.
 One cup of kale gives you approximately 134% of your daily value of vitamin C and A to help prevent aging, sagging skin.
 Kale is one of the best sources of lutein and zeaxanthin, nutrients that absorb and neutralize the free radicals created by UV light—including the wavelengths that actually get through sunscreen and reach your skin, according to research in Clinics in Dermatology.

 16. Rosemary Reduces Risk of Skin Cancer

 A study in the International Journal of Epidemiology showed that consuming four or more herbs regularly (such as rosemary) was associated with up to a 60% reduced risk of contracting melanoma.
 Rosemary is packed with antioxidants and helps squelch free radicals from the sun before they damage your skin.

 17. Sunflower Seeds Will Keep You Pimple-Free

 Researchers found that those suffering from severe acne had nearly 30% lower blood levels of vitamin E compared to a clear-skinned control group.
 Vitamin E is thought to enhance immune function, allowing the body to fight off the inflammation that leads to acne.

 Fruits and vegetables will only benefit your skin.
-Next time you’re at the grocery store, hang out around fruits section and see which of these call your name.
+Next time you’re at the grocery store, hang out around the fruits section and see which of these call your name.